johnycordeiro/DRIPPS/README.md

 ![File I-DRIPPS04.png](I-DRIPPS04.png)

 This is only necessary for the first run.
-Subsequent running are allowed just by using double click on the app's icon.
+Subsequent runnings are allowed just by using a double click on the app's icon.